-Temporary structures for use by licensed contractors at the construction or demolition site shall not require a building permit.
+Temporary structures or temporarily-placed relocatable buildings for use by licensed contractors at the construction or demolition site shall not require a building permit.

-- 134.2 Conformance.
-Temporary structures and use shall comply with the requirements of Section 3103, and with the requirements and limitations of any other City ordinance or rule and regulation. - 134.3 Termination of approval.
-The Building Official is authorized to terminate such permit for a temporary structure or use and to order the temporary structure or use to be discontinued.
+134.3 Conformance.
+Temporary structures, temporary uses, and temporarily-placed relocatable buildings shall comply with the requirements of Section 3103, and with the requirements and limitations of any other City ordinance or rule and regulation.

+134.4 Termination of approval.
+In accordance with Sections 131.6 and 142.7 of this Code, the Building Official is authorized to terminate such permit for a temporary structure, temporary use, or temporarily-placed relocatable building and to order the temporary structure, temporary use, or temporarily-placed relocatable building to be discontinued.

-FOUNDATION PERMITS
+SECTION 135 FOUNDATION PERMITS

-- 135.1 General.
-A foundation permit and/or platform/podium permit may be issued prior to the issuance of the construction permit for all buildings and structures, except one- and two-unit dwellings, IRC and IBC designed townhomes or rowhomes, and miscellaneous structures, to a contractor who holds a license qualifying him/her as the general contractor for the entire project, provided that: - 1.
-The total valuation of the project, excluding utilities, exceeds \$200,000 or as approved by the Building Official. - 2.
+135.1 General.
+A foundation permit and/or platform/podium permit may be issued prior to the issuance of the construction permit for all buildings and structures, except one- and two-unit dwellings, IRC and IBC designed townhomes or rowhomes, and miscellaneous structures, to a contractor who holds a license qualifying him/her as the general contractor for the entire project, provided that:

+- 1. The total valuation of the project, excluding utilities, exceeds \$200,000 or as approved by the Building Official. - 2.
 Drawings of the proposed superstructure containing sufficient detail relating to the design of the foundation or substructure, including floor plans, elevations and other pertinent information shall be submitted to the Agency with a watermark "for information only".
 Structural calculations shall be submitted to validate the gravity and lateral load design of footings, caissons and all other foundation permit elements. - 3.
 A complete code analysis for the entire building including egress plans is provided to the Agency. - 4.
 Approvals required by the appropriate City agencies are obtained prior to issuance of the permit. - 5.
-For purposes of the Section, the term "Project" shall mean one building only with a valuation in conformance with Section 138. - 135.2 Fee.
-The plan review fee and the permit fee charged at the time of issuance of the foundation permit shall be as set forth by the Building Official in policy. - 135.3 Deviations.
+For purposes of the Section, the term "Project" shall mean one building only with a valuation in conformance with Section 138.

+135.2 Fee.
+The plan review fee and the permit fee charged at the time of issuance of the foundation permit shall be as set forth by the Building Official in policy.

+135.3 Deviations.
 Any deviation from the accepted foundation permit drawings shall be cause for the cancellation of the permit.
-However, if changes are substantiated by engineering calculations and revised drawings, the deviations may be approved by the Building Official. - 135.4 Responsibility.
+However, if changes are substantiated by engineering calculations and revised drawings, the deviations may be approved by the Building Official.

+135.4 Responsibility.
 The contractor shall assume full responsibility for the installation of all utilities in the substructure.
 Any changes to completed foundations necessitated by subsequent modification in design or construction to meet the requirements of this Code for the combined structure shall be the sole responsibility of the contractor.
-A permit issued under this Section shall not be construed as approval for any portion of the structure not covered by the foundation permit. - 135.5 Not Applicable.
+A permit issued under this Section shall not be construed as approval for any portion of the structure not covered by the foundation permit.

+135.5 Not Applicable.
 Foundation permits are not applicable to phased or design-build construction.

-PHASED CONSTRUCTION PERMITS
+SECTION 136 PHASED CONSTRUCTION PERMITS